 You are needed.
 You are celebrated.
 You are a gift.

 You are amazing.
 You are seen.

 You are loved.

-If you’re a cisgender supporter of transgender people, a couple things to note: you can support by sharing this post, by donating to the Queer Theology summer fundraising campaign, and by staying tuned tomorrow for an article about how to actually really truly be an ally to transgender people in the church and in the world.
+If you’re a cisgender supporter of transgender people, a couple things to note: you can support by sharing this post, by donating to support the work of Queer Theology, and by staying tuned tomorrow for an article about how to actually really truly be an ally to transgender people in the church and in the world.